dbyte/4DCodesign/README.md

 ### Codesigning identity
 For the signing process and its unit tests to succeed, a valid Apple developer certificate must be installed in the executing machine's keychain.
 Its name must begin with "Developer ID Application:".
 Example: "Developer ID Application: Your Organization (1AB1234567)".
-The code is prepared for optional passing of that name as another argument via command line, but currently not activated yet.
+The code is prepared for optional passing of that name as another argument via command line, but not activated yet.
+It will be looked up in your keychain.
+The first found entry beginning with "Developer ID Application:" will be selected for the signing process.

 ### Python dependencies
 For XML operations, we decided to use the lxml library for convenient and fast handling.